Opportunities and Benefits of CETA for Canada’s Forestry Sector

 Under CETA, Canadian exporters of forest products and services can now enjoy the advantages created from the agreement over competitors based in countries that do not have a preferential trade agreement in force with the EU.

 Benefits for Canadian service exporters in the forestry sector

 CETA provisions make it easier for short-term business visitors, intra-company transferees, investors, contract service suppliers, and independent professionals to conduct business in the EU.

 Trade in services

-- CETA will establish greater transparency in the EU Services market, resulting in better, more secure and predictable market access in areas of interest to Canada, such as professional services, environmental services, and related scientific and technical consulting services.
+- CETA establishes greater transparency in the EU Services market, resulting in better, more secure and predictable market access in areas of interest to Canada, such as professional services, environmental services, and related scientific and technical consulting services.

-- Canadian service suppliers and firms will be on equal footing with their EU competitors.
+- Canadian service suppliers and firms can compete on equal footing with their EU competitors.